BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Showing-Holograms-for-Quest-NPCs.md

 NPC holograms are useful when players should quickly see which NPC starts, continues, or finishes a quest.
 BetonQuest can attach holograms to NPCs and show different text depending on the player's quest state.

-The following example shows a marker above a mayor NPC.
+The following example shows floating item markers above a mayor NPC.
-Players see `!
-New Quest` before accepting the quest, `Return here` while the quest is active, and no hologram after the quest is finished.
+Players see a quest book before accepting the quest, a compass while the quest is active, and no hologram after the quest is finished.

 The goal is: